abhinav70113/PulsarNet/README.md

 5. Fold the desired candidate using:

     ```bash
-    python fold.py --cand 1 output/time_series_example_PulsarNet.txt
+    python fold.py --cand 1 --only_cmd output/time_series_example_PulsarNet.txt
     ```
-    This will output a folded profile in the directory "output".
-Optionally, you can print only the folding command using the `--only_cmd` flag.
+    This will output the commands to fold the time series file using presto.
+Additionally if you have the singularity image of [Presto](https://github.com/scottransom/presto.git) available, specify it's locations in the `config.json` file and the folded candidates would be saved in "output".

 ## File Structure